 Despite the growing body of literature on medical cannabinoids, its use as a therapeutic alternative for SCI has not been thoroughly studied.
 Given the recent legalizations of cannabinoids, its widespread usage, and prevalence of secondary conditions such as refractory pain and spasticity in people with SCI, it is necessary to conduct a rigorous review of the effects and therapeutic potential of cannabinoids.
-The purpose of this systematic review is to analyze the literature on the use of medical cannabinoids to answer the following with respect to people with SCI: 1) characteristics of users, 2) patterns of use, 3) reasons for use, 4) therapeutic effect of cannabinoids, and 5) side effects associated with cannabinoid use.
+The purpose of this systematic review is to analyze the literature on the use of medical cannabinoids in people with SCI to answer the following: 1) characteristics of users, 2) patterns of use, 3) reasons for use, 4) therapeutic effects, and 5) associated side effects of cannabinoid use.

 2. Methods